mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

   };

 The next class is a subclass of ``NonlinearProblem``.
 A ``NonlinearProblem`` object can be passed to a ``NewtonSolver`` to be solved.
 The requirements of a ``NonlinearProblem`` subclass are that it provides the function ``void F(GenericVector& b, const GenericVector& x)`` for computing the residual vector and the function ``void J(GenericMatrix& A, const GenericVector& x)`` for computing the Jacobian matrix.
-The below class is designed to work for both two different generated forms (2D and 3D), with the appropriate form chosen based on the geometric dimension of the mesh.
-The makes the class more complicated than would be the case if it supported single form type.
-The class is first declared as a subclass on ``NonlinearProblem``:
+The below class is designed to work for two different generated forms (2D and 3D), with the appropriate form chosen based on the geometric dimension of the mesh.
+The makes the class more complicated than would be the case if it supported a single form type.
+The class is first declared as a subclass of ``NonlinearProblem``:

 .. code-block:: c++